-Prerequisite: Placement at ENG 101 or completion of required developmental English courses people who have mental retardation.
+This course is designed to acquaint the student with the varied characteristics of people who have mental retardation.
 A discussion of current practices in assessment, education, and training will be part of the course.
 A review of recent research and the latest trends in service delivery will also be included.
-Prerequisite: PSY 111 or PSY 112